splunk-soar-connectors/microsoftteams/release_notes/unreleased.md

 **Unreleased**
-* Fixed a bug that caused duplication of "send message" actions [PAPP-33380]
+* Fixed a bug that caused duplication of 'send message' actions [PAPP-33380]